Eseroghene/E-COMMERCE-DATA-ANALYSIS/README.md

 - Focus on driving repeat sales in the Consumer segment with targeted marketing.
 - Strengthen Corporate segment relationships and offer bulk discounts.
 - Invest in tailored products and marketing for Home Office & Home segments.
+- Develop strategies to boost sales of Easy-staple Paper and Avery Non-Stick Binders in the Corporate segment.